aleury/rmachine/docs/trait-based-architecture.md

 ## Conclusion

-This trait-based architecture provides:
+This trait-based architecture with workspace structure provides:

 1. **Generic emulation framework** - write instruction set once, get full emulator
 2. **Zero overhead abstraction** - compile-time generics, no runtime cost
 3. **Type safety** - can't mix architectures, compile-time validation
 4. **Natural APIs** - each ISA gets ergonomic, architecture-specific context
 5. **Easy extension** - add instructions with one TOML entry + one method
+6. **Modular crate structure** - clean separation, parallel compilation, independent ISA development
-6. **Educational value** - demonstrates advanced Rust patterns
+7. **Educational value** - demonstrates advanced Rust patterns

 The design transforms rmachine from a RISC-V emulator into a universal emulation platform, while maintaining the simplicity and performance of hand-written code.
+The workspace structure ensures each ISA is self-contained and can be developed, tested, and published independently.

 **Key insights:**
 1. **The pattern of emulation is generic** (fetch-decode-execute), but architectural details are specific